bentoml/BentoML/docs/source/deployment/aws_lambda.rst

     $ kubectl apply -f aws-secret.yaml

-Confirm the secrete is created successfully by using `kubectl describe` command
+Confirm the secret is created successfully by using `kubectl describe` command

 .. code-block:: bash